PowerShell/ProjectMercury/docs/cmdlets/Resolve-Error.md

 # Resolve-Error

 ## SYNOPSIS
-Cmdlet to take the last error in the current session and send it to the open AISH window for resolution.
+Cmdlet to take the last error in the current session and send it to the open AIShell window for resolution.

 ## SYNTAX